14 Awesome French Podcasts for French Learners at Every Level

 If you love listening but would like to add a visual component as well, you can use videos to your advantage.

-Try watching French videos on YouTube to practice everything you learn from your French podcasts, or for more structured learning, you might want to try FluentU.
-The language learning program offers authentic video content—such as commercials, music videos and movie trailers—to deepen your understanding of French.
+Try watching French videos on YouTube to practice everything you learn from your French podcasts or access more structured learning through a specialized language learning program.

 How to Actively Listen to French Podcasts